elaraproject/elara-handbook/book/specifics/mathematical-physics/tensor-analysis.md

 After doing all of these calculations with tensors, why do we need to use them at all?
 It's because **tensor equations take the same form in any coordinate system**.
 This important fact will be crucial in working on a theory of general relativity.

+[^1]: A useful reference, from which this derivation was based, can be found at <https://profoundphysics.com/are-maxwell-equations-relativistic/>